HuskyRun366/godot-gambling/README.md

 # Godot Gambling

-This is a simple development version of the Spielehallfe for [Farming Game Projekt](https://github.com/XDCocker420/Farming-Game-Project)
+This is a simple development version of the Spielehallfe for [Farming Game Projekt]()

+## TODO:
+Add reinforcement learning for the poker and blackjack ai